For daily wit & wisdom, sign up for the Almanac newsletter.

 Phosphorus: Absolutely no extra phosphorus is needed so any commercial fertilizer mix should have 0 for its middle number.

-I hope this gives you a game plan for the necessary action to take to bring your garden up to snuff.
+Get on track for a fruitful year in the garden come spring!
+This should give you a game plan for the necessary action to take to bring your garden up to snuff.
 Remember: Look after your soil and your soil will look after you!